-- Decentralization: The most important feature of Bitcoin is that it’s decentralized, meaning it is not controlled by a single authority or person.
+- Decentralization: The most crucial feature of Bitcoin is that it’s decentralized, meaning a single authority or person can’t control it.
 The code for the software is open-sourced and maintained by volunteers.
 The system is run by an open network of computers spread around the world.
 Whoever wants to participate can pitch in and start contributing.

-- Anonymity: Unlike traditional financial systems, the Bitcoin software doesn’t need to know who you really are.
+- Anonymity: Unlike traditional financial systems, Bitcoin software doesn’t need to know your identity.
 Your identity is your Bitcoin address.
 Your ability to carry out financial transactions depends only on whether you have sufficient funds in your account.

 - Immutability: The Bitcoin network and the underlying blockchain are immutable.
-That means, once a transaction is done, it cannot be reversed.
-This ensures that a person to whom money was sent actually receives it.
-One might think that this would be problematic for ecommerce, where the buyer needs to be protected.
+That means, once a transaction is done, it can’t be reversed.
+This immutability ensures that a person to whom money was sent receives it.
+One might think that this would be problematic for e-commerce, where the buyer needs to be protected.
 However, even with Bitcoin, this can be achieved with escrow accounts.

 Now, let’s take a deep dive to understand how the underlying technology of Bitcoin works.
-In order to do this, we will look at the problems associated with building a decentralized currency system and see how the Bitcoin system solves them.
+To do this, we will look at the problems associated with building a decentralized currency system and see how the Bitcoin system solves them.

 2. The Bitcoin Protocol

 When you go to a bank to perform a transaction, it needs you to authenticate yourself.
-You may do this with your driver’s license, social security card, or your handwritten signature.
-In any case, these mechanisms are in place so that it is only you who are allowed to withdraw or transfer money that you own.
+You may do this with your driver’s license, social security card, or handwritten signature.
+In any case, these mechanisms are in place so that only you can withdraw or transfer money that you own.
 If someone tries to impersonate you, he would be caught (hopefully).

 As has been explained above, Bitcoin utilizes a public ledger, on which everyone records their transactions.
 But what’s to keep people from adding fraudulent transactions that benefit them?
 For instance, Bob could simply add to the ledger that Alice sent him money.